-Some things do not change.
-All things change on the basis of the underlying principle that nothing is constant in this world and that ever little thing changes.
-However, there are some things that do not change, such as the thought of a person, the feelings towards other people that one has, the longing for something, and so on.
-Perhaps, E.B.
-White shows the lake is unchanged, but this may be only in his own perception.
-The lake could have already changed when he arrives at the lakefront as an adult, but his perception of the lake does not change.
-He still likes what he sees and feels.
+Some things may not change.
+All things change based on the underlying principle that nothing is constant in this world and that every little thing changes.
+However, there are some things that may not change, such as the thought of a person, the feelings that one has toward other people, and the longing for something.
+E.B.
+White shows that the lake is unchanged, but this may be only in his own perception.
+It is possible that the lake has already changed when he arrives as an adult at the lakefront, but his perception of the lake does not change.
+This perception and the associated emotions do not change, as he still likes what he sees and feels.

 - White, E. B. (1941).
-Once More to the Lake [Opens in New Window].
+Once More to the Lake.

 - White, E. B. (2016).
 Essays of E. B. White.
 Perennial.